carlcastanas/Capstone-Guide/README.md

 #### Collaborative Study Groups
 Join or form [study groups](#collaborative-study-groups) to share insights, troubleshoot challenges, and foster a collaborative learning environment.

+## Register on GitHub and Follow
+Before delving into your capstone project, it's essential to have a platform for collaboration and version control.
+Register on GitHub [here](https://github.com/join) and follow me on GitHub [here](https://github.com/carlcastanas) for valuable insights and project updates.